• Skip to primary navigation

 I also brought my hair straightener, makeup, toiletries etc. I left shampoo and a hair dryer at home because most places you stay have this.

-I used this travelon purse for during the day, since it’s anti-theft.
+I used anti-theft travel purse.
 Mr. FFF used a small travel backpack.

 Honestly, there was nothing that I wished I would have brought that I didn’t…or anything that we would have done differently.
 Other than go with no covid so some more things would be open, but it truly wasn’t that big of an issue.